jarvisjacksonraj/AlgoExpert/src/main/java/dev/jacksonraj/array/ValidateSubsequence.md

     /* * * * * * * * * * * * * * * * * * * * * * *
-     * Similar Same and Problems in LeetCode     *
+     * Similar and Problems in LeetCode          *
      * * * * * * * * * * * * * * * * * * * * * * *
-     * Array:
+     * DataStructure.Array:
      * 392. Is Subsequence
      * 792. Number of Matching Subsequences
      * * * * * * * * * * * * * * * * * * * * * * */